 "A baseball player who expects to excel in the game without adequate exercise of his body is no more ridiculous than the Christian who hopes to be able to act in a manner of Christ when put to the test without the appropriate exercise in godly living."

 -Dallas Willard, The Spirit of the Disciplines

-Below is a scripture devotional to help you consider spiritual rhythms this week individually and with others.
+Read Galatians 5:16-6:10.
+Use these questions to help you consider spiritual rhythms this week, individually and with others.